jihall77/pFogSim/README.md

 	}
 	((ESBModel) SimManager.getInstance().getNetworkModel()).getNetworkTopology().setMobileNode(nodes);
-	//Goes through all devices and checks to see if WAP ids have changed
+	//Goes through all devices and checks to see if WAP ids have changed double time = CloudSim.clock();
-	//Currently checks devices every 12 seconds in simulation (which runs for 20mins {Duration: 0.333.. hrs}) double time = CloudSim.clock();
 	for(int q = 0; q < mobilityModel.getSize(); q++) {
 		//If the id has changed, update the value in our list and move the cloudlet to a more appropriate VM